F5Networks/f5-declarative-onboarding/contributing/process_release.md

   * Do not squash commits.
   * You can self-approve and merge these MRs.
 * Using the GUI, create a tag on the `master` branch in the format `v<version>` (e.g. `v1.13.0`).
-* Add a `released` property with a value of `true` to the released RPM in Artifactory.